-In the factorial design, the main effects of treatments evaluated in part C will be presented and tested across all arms in main randomisation parts A, B and D combined, as described in 5.1.
-(Assessments of whether the effects of treatments in part C vary depending on other randomised treatments are described in section 5.8).
+In the factorial design, the main effects of treatments evaluated in part C will be presented and tested across all arms in main randomisation parts A and B combined, as described in 5.1.
+(Assessments of whether the effects of treatments in part C vary depending on other randomised treatments are described in section 5.7).

-5.4 Main randomisation part D
+5.4 Second randomisation

-&lt;sup>a Participants recruited to the main randomisation prior to protocol version 9.1 who were already receiving oxygen at randomisation will also be excluded from these analyses (since it is not possible to distinguish those who were already receiving non-invasive ventilation).
+^a For comparisons introduced to the main randomisation prior to protocol version 9.1, patients who were already receiving oxygen at randomisation will also be excluded from these analyses (since it is not possible to distinguish those who were already receiving non-invasive ventilation).